Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Theory

 \section{Theory}

 In this section, we state assumptions on the model and provide a central limit theorem for $\hat{\mu}(\hat{\theta}_T)$ give by our algorithm.
-Here $T=qN$, and $k,m_1,m_2,q$ are all treated as deterministic now.
-We begin by following four assumptions. \begin{assumption} For $\theta\in\Theta$, $-\mu(\theta)$ is third-order continuously differentiable and $-\nabla^2\mu(\theta)\succ 0$. \end{assumption} \begin{assumption} For $\theta\in\Theta$, $\sigma(\theta)$ is continuous. \end{assumption} \begin{assumption} The ordinary differential equation (ODE) $ \dot\theta=-\nabla\mu(\theta)$ has a unique solution for each initial condition. \end{assumption} \begin{assumption} There exists some $a>0$ and $M_1>0$ such that $\E|\epsilon_\theta|^{2+a}<M_1,$ for all $\theta\in[0,1]^d$. \end{assumption} { Assumption \ref{assumption:mu(theta)}, \ref{assumption:sigma} and \ref{assumption:ode} are relatively standard in the literature of convex simulation optimization and stochastic approximation.
+Here $T,k,m_1,m_2,q$ are all treated as deterministic now.
+We begin by following four assumptions. \begin{assumption} For $\theta\in\Theta$, $\mu(\theta)$ is third-order continuously differentiable and $\nabla^2\mu(\theta)$ is positive-definite. \end{assumption} \begin{assumption} For $\theta\in\Theta$, $\sigma(\theta)$ is continuous. \end{assumption} \begin{assumption} The ordinary differential equation (ODE) $ \dot\theta=\nabla\mu(\theta)$ has a unique solution for each initial condition. \end{assumption} \begin{assumption} There exists some $a>0$ and $M_1>0$ such that $\E|\epsilon_\theta|^{2+a}<M_1,$ for all $\theta\in[0,1]^d$. \end{assumption} { Assumption \ref{assumption:mu(theta)}, \ref{assumption:sigma} and \ref{assumption:ode} are relatively standard in the literature of convex simulation optimization and stochastic approximation.
 For example, they are analogies to Assumption (A3)$-$(A5) in \cite{l1998budget}.
-Assumption \ref{assumption:mu(theta)} requires that $-\mu(\cdot)$ is smooth enough for the tractability of zeroth-order gradient estimator and is strongly convex around the optimizer, where the strongly convex assumption is used in many zeroth-order optimization literature that renders fast convergence rate, see for example \cite{l1998budget,shamir2013complexity,nesterov2017random} and \cite{dvurechensky2021accelerated}.} Relaxing strongly convexity to ordinary convexity would lead to a different slower convergence rate and require a different procedure about deriving central limit theorems.
+Assumption \ref{assumption:mu(theta)} requires that $\mu(\cdot)$ is smooth enough for the tractability of zeroth-order gradient estimator and is strongly convex around the optimizer, where the strongly convex assumption is used in many zeroth-order optimization literature that renders fast convergence rate, see for example \cite{l1998budget,shamir2013complexity,nesterov2017random} and \cite{dvurechensky2021accelerated}.} Relaxing strongly convexity to ordinary convexity would lead to a different slower convergence rate and require a different procedure about deriving central limit theorems.
 We are not sure about how to make this relaxation and hope to leave this to future work.

 Assumption \ref{assumption:sigma} requires that $\sigma(\cdot)$ is continuous.
 Assumption \ref{assumption:ode} requires the ODE to be ``well behaved" since this ODE is closely related to the behaviour of $\{\theta^t\}$.
 Finally, Assumption \ref{assumption:noise} requires a $(2+a)$th-order moment exists uniformly for all $\epsilon_\theta$, which is a usually made assumption in the derivation of central limit theorem.

 We first need to prove following theorem for the convergence rate of Algorithm~\ref{alg:xxx}.
 The proof is displayed in the Appendix.